Who are the Kurds?

 What do Syria's Kurds want?

 Syria's Kurds have long been suppressed and denied basic rights.
 Some 300,000 have been denied citizenship since the 1960s, and Kurdish land has been confiscated and redistributed to Arabs in an attempt to "Arabize" Kurdish regions.
-The state has also sought to limit Kurdish demands for greater autonomy by cracking down on protests and arresting political leaders.

 Will Iraq's Kurds gain independence?